rafa-per/Neuro-Fuzzy/README.md

-# Capacitive Deionization
+# Neuro-fuzzy
-Capacitivr Deionization using Neuro-fuzzy
+Capacitive Deionization and Power Prediction Using Neuro-fuzzy

 ## Description
 This project aims to develop a value prediction system using Adaptive Neuro Fuzzy Inference System